Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.3.3
+- You can no longer transmit bonus science when CommNet is enabled and you don't have a connection back to Kerbin.

 1.3.2
 - You can weld ports from EVA.
 - Stretched the Interstage Service Compartment (ISC) so that it can host the stock SC-9000 Science Jr..
 It will only be available to new vessels.